 The Windows OS is like a castle with all its doors open.
 Software Restriction Policies close these doors in a way that only administrators can open.

-Simple facts about Windows built-in Software Restriction Policies.
+Simple facts about Windows built-in Software Restriction Policies

 Software Restriction Policies can be abbreviated in two ways:

-SRP as Windows built-in security feature (policies, rules, API integration, etc.).
+SRP as a Windows built-in security feature (policies, rules, API integration, etc.).

-SRPs as policies introduced by SRP.
+SRPs as specific policies introduced by SRP.

 I will use the first meaning for simplicity.

-SRP employ native Windows features, without impacting system performance or introducing software incompatibilities.
-They do not introduce additional processes, services or drivers.
+SRP employs native Windows features, without impacting system performance or introducing software incompatibilities.
+It does not introduce additional processes, services or drivers.

 SRP can be activated on all Windows versions, Windows XP and above.

 On Windows Pro, Enterprise and Education, SRP can be configured using secpol.msc or gpedit.msc.
-On Windows Home, SRP can be configured only by directly modifying Windows Registry or by means of utilities, namely: Simple Software Restriction Policies (no GUI), Hard_Configurator (with GUI).
+On Windows Home, SRP can be configured only by directly modifying Windows Registry, or by means of utilities, namely: Simple Software Restriction Policies (no GUI), Hard_Configurator (with GUI).

 SRP can be configured to not affect processes executing with administrative rights, so the Windows system works unhindered.
-There is no need to disable SRP protection when applying Windows updates or system-scheduled tasks or when installing/updating Universal Windows Platform (UWP) apps from Windows Store.
+Thus, there is no need to disable SRP protection when applying Windows updates or system-scheduled tasks or when installing/updating Universal Windows Platform (UWP) apps from Windows Store.

 There are two common approaches to SRP: